Cognigy/Documentation/docs/release-notes/earlier-versions/cognigy-ai-pre-4.30.md

 ### Improvements

 - Improved by adding 'Automatically move Flow Editor' setting to interaction Panel
-- Improved by enabling Live Agents to send a message to the virtual agent on behalf of the user
+- Improved by enabling Live Agents to send a message to the AI Agent on behalf of the user
 - Improved by adding a setting for handover assist to the say node default tab
 - Improved by sending a helper email to those user who fail to log in due missing the organisationId in URL
 - Improved by adding a "test mode" to REST Endpoints